Best Things To Do in Glenwood Springs

 Things to do in Glenwood Springs in the Fall

 - Leaf peeping is one of the most popular attractions in Fall.
 Roughly 45 min from Glenwood Springs is the iconic Maroon Bells in the White River National Forest near Aspen.
-This is a popular destination so make sure you make reservations through the Aspen Chamber.
+This is a popular destination, so make sure to make reservations through the Aspen Chamber.

-- Mountain biking is a great way to explore a variety of terrain from lush forests to rocky, high-country deserts.
+- Mountain biking is a great way to explore a variety of terrain, from lush forests to rocky, high-country deserts.
 Located roughly 30 min from Glenwood Springs, New Castle has become a mountain biking haven.
-The area offers trails for riders of a wide range of abilities and you can check out the trail system here.
+The area offers trails for riders of a wide range of abilities, and you can check out the trail system.

-- Local tip: A must stop before leaving Marble is Slow Groovin’ for some delicious BBQ!
+- Local tip: A must-stop before leaving Marble is Slow Groovin’ for delicious BBQ!

 Things to do in Glenwood Springs in Summer

 - Whitewater rafting with Defiance Rafting.
-Located 1.5 miles outside of Glenwood Springs in Glenwood Canyon’s No Name community, Defiance offers guided family-friendly Glenwood Springs rafting on the Colorado and Roaring Fork Rivers.
-Or, if you are looking for day or multi-day rentals check out Defiance River Outfitters for all your river gear needs.
+Located 1.5 miles outside Glenwood Springs in Glenwood Canyon’s No Name community, Defiance offers guided, family-friendly Glenwood Springs rafting on the Colorado and Roaring Fork Rivers.
+Or, if you are looking for day or multi-day rentals, check out Defiance River Outfitters for all your river gear needs.

 - Hanging Lake is located in Glenwood Canyon, about 7 miles east of Glenwood Springs, and is a very popular destination for visitors.
 The trail is a steep 1.2 miles scenic hike up to a breathtaking green-blue lake and wispy waterfall.
 Because this destination is so popular, permits are required for the hike and can be purchased through the Glenwood Chamber.
 An alternative to Hanging Lake is Rifle Falls for family-friendly exploring of caves and a view of a spectacular waterfall.
 Rifle Falls is located 45 min west of Glenwood Springs in Rifle Falls State Park.

 We could go on and on.
-But we also know with the number of things to do putting an itinerary together can be a tad overwhelming.
-So we’ll leave it there for now, doing so with the hope of making your way to our slice of paradise!
-We hope you’ll share in doing some of our favorite things and depart ready to share your own list of favorite things to do in the Glenwood Springs area.
+But we also know with the number of things to do, putting an itinerary together can be a tad overwhelming.
+So we’ll leave it there, for now, doing so with the hope of making your way to our slice of paradise!
+We hope you’ll share in doing some of our favorite things and depart ready to share your list of favorite things to do in the Glenwood Springs area.